 Although the U.S. Office of Global Criminal Justice was almost disbanded in 2017 (the Office of Global Women’s Issues was also in jeopardy), the office was saved — and ultimately strengthened by Congress — after an outcry from civil society, former ambassadors-at-large, the press, commentators, and a bipartisan coalition in Congress.
 In an earlier post on Just Security, Georgetown Law Professor Jane Stromseth explained the importance of having a Senate-confirmed ambassador-at-large to lead on issues of international and transitional justice within the inter-agency process, with key U.S. allies, and in multilateral fora.

 Ambassador Tan will have his hands full.
 News and other reports make clear on a daily basis that the world is contending with multiple atrocities that have occurred across the globe and that demand justice, as well as those threatened or underway.
 And that’s not to mention the unfolding matters at the ICC concerning Afghanistan and Israel/Palestine.
-In this regard, it will be important for Ambassador Tan to normalize relations with the court, after former National Security Advisor John Bolton’s bellicose stance and amid continuing criticism from U.S. officials such as Tan’s new boss, Secretary of State Mike Pompeo.
+In this regard, it will be important for Ambassador Tan to re-normalize relations with the Court, reversing former National Security Advisor John Bolton’s bellicose stance.
+He assumes his post, howwer, amid continuing criticism towards the Court from other U.S. officials, including Tan’s new boss, Secretary of State Mike Pompeo.